No Surprise (Daughtry song): Music video

 The video was directed by Nathan Cox and premiered June 3, 2009.
 It follows the story of a couple who live together but are struggling to make ends meet.
 It begins with the man trying to sign up for a mining job, but fails after the foreman tells him there are no work positions available.
 Meanwhile, the girl works at a diner and is being put off by her irritable boss.
 Later, she accidentally spills soda on a female customer after being bumped into by another man.
 The boss yells at her and she storms out, throwing her apron on the ground.

 The next camera shot is at the couple's home as their neighbor is leaving for a musical gig.
 Both argue about their foreclosure of their home.
 The final segment begins the next morning when the man wakes up and leaves.
 The girl wakes up and is unable to find him.
 The video concludes with the girl looking around town (alternating shots between the band and her running through town and bumping into a guy) then, finally, sitting down on the ground, leaning against a big rock wondering what will happen next and the camera pans out and the viewer can see that the couple are sitting on opposite sides of the large boulder.
-In addition, Chris and his band are seen performing at the mining area, and Chris is seen with his guitar in some solo performance shots while standing on the ledge of a forklift arm in both day and night scenes.
+In addition, Daughtry and his band are seen performing at the mining area, and Daughtry is seen with his guitar in some solo performance shots while standing on the ledge of a forklift arm in both day and night scenes.